- Rent Control / Increase Limitations. North Dakota state landlords can raise rent only after the lease has ended.

 When Can a Landlord Increase Rent?

 A North Dakota landlord may not increase rent during the term of a lease.
-Rent may be increased on a month-to-month tenant at any time so long as the appropriate notice is provided.
+However, landlords can increase month-to-month tenants’ rent with proper notice.

-It is illegal for a North Dakota landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant Fair Housing Act.
+According to the Federal Fair Housing Act, it is illegal for a North Dakota landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant.

-There is no limit placed on the amount a landlord may increase rent in North Dakota.
+There is no limit on the amount a landlord may increase rent in North Dakota.

 How Much Notice is Needed for Raising Rent?